 “The sooner you can build up a resilience to hard work and challenging times, the better.
 For example, if you’re nervous about studying that difficult degree, just do it, and start building up that muscle.
 Train yourself to take on hard things and difficult situations - run at the hardest thing you can do.”

-Early on in Stewart’s career, a mentor uttered these words to her: “The only glass ceiling you have is yourself.”
+Early on in Lauren’s career, a mentor uttered these words to her: “The only glass ceiling you have is yourself.”

-They’re words that have stuck with Stewart and that she’s truly taken to heart.
+They’re words that have stuck with Lauren and that she’s truly taken to heart.

 And they are also the ethos for the business she now finds herself building and leading.